How to make healthier choices when eating out

 Be tactical: You could also head online in the morning to research which stores you’ll find at the food court and decide then what you’ll eat.
 ‘Decision fatigue’, where having to make a constant stream of decisions impacts our ability to make a smart one, is much lower first thing in the morning than just before lunch, say researchers.
 Or, order from a store or outlet that displays the kilojoule content of its meals on the menu.
 Research shows that people tend to order meals that contain 15 per cent fewer kilojoules as a result of this type of labelling.

 At a party

 Another strategy?
-Search the buffet table for ZeroPoint™ foods, such as fresh fruit and vegies, seafood and barbecued chicken breast.
+Search the buffet table for your ZeroPoint™ foods, such as fresh fruit and veggies, seafood and barbecued chicken breast.